 The role of undergraduate/graduate students in the institute

-Undergraduate students will have direct involvement in the goals of the institute through inquiry learning and problem solving in formal coursework in agroecology, sustainability, environmental science and interdisciplinary studies.
-They will also have opportunities to conduct research projects in the summer with the team of experts.
+Undergraduate students will have direct involvement in the goals of the institute through inquiry-based learning and problem solving in formal coursework in agroecology, sustainability, environmental science and interdisciplinary studies.
+They will also have opportunities to conduct research projects in the summer with faculty and other institute members.

-Each graduate student in the environmental education program chooses a project from one of the following areas: field ecology, environmental pedagogy, or environmental issues.
+Each graduate student in the Master’s in Environmental Education Program chooses a project from one of the following areas: field ecology, environmental pedagogy, or environmental issues.
 In addition to research aspects of the project, they develop curriculum related to their topic for various age groups.
 The graduate student projects tie into the disciplinary foci of the experts at the institute.